reasonml/reasonml.github.io/src/pages/guide/editor-tools/global-installation.md

 #### Bad Installation

-If your installation fail, it might be because you're on npm 5.4.0 (`npm --version`).
+If your installation fails, it might be because you're on npm 5.4.0 (`npm --version`).
 There was a known bug in npm that's fixed in 5.4.2.
 Upgrade `npm` and things should work.

 If _that_ fails, try https://github.com/reasonml/reasonml.github.io/pull/157.
 If that succeeds, please upvote that issue.
 We aren't sure it's the adequate fix in the meantime.